 Bartering Business Owners

-Rachel also recommends outlining a commercial license before trading your skills and time so that the business knows what it can do with the images you take.
+Rachel also recommends outlining a commercial license before trading your skills and time, so that the business knows what it can do with the images you take.
 “Again,” Rachel states, “it’s a case of someone not knowing what they don’t know.
 The business will go and just use the images the way they see fit, and then the photographer gets upset.
-Sometimes they alter the image or use it on a billboard.
+Sometimes they alter the image, or go and use it on a billboard.
 A contract would have eliminated all miscommunication.”

 Photography Contracts: Not Just for Emergencies